The Reconstruction Era: How America rebuilt after the Civil War

 To achieve this goal, Lincoln pardoned many Confederate soldiers and allowed Southern state governments to be reestablished.

-Johnson’s approach to Reconstruction was very different from Lincoln’s.
+Johnson’s approach to Reconstruction was very different from Lincoln’s idea.
 He believed that the Southern states should be rebuilt as quickly as possible, without much input from the federal government.

 As a result, he pardoned even more Confederate soldiers and allowed the Southern state governments to pass 'Black Codes', which restricted the rights of African Americans.